talisein/mikutime/index.markdown

 # Discord Timestamps

-If you want to share the event times over Discord, they are provided here for your convienence.
+If you want to share the event times over Discord, they are provided here for your convenience.

 |Event|Timestamp|
 |:---:|:---:|